nodiscc/hecat/README.md

 TODO github_metadata

-You can then rebuild the site using the `build` command.
+You can then rebuild the site using the `export` command.

 ### Import data from an awesome list